Arksine/moonraker/docs/web_api.md

 ```

 !!!
 Note
-    Multiple jobs are should be comma separated as shown above.
+    Multiple jobs should be comma separated as shown above.
     Alternatively `filenames` maybe be specified as a json object
     in the body of the request.